Pouria Alami: Imprisonment

 In February and March 2013, Alami was arrested by Iran Ministry of Intelligence and imprisoned for 32 days in Evin Prison.

 Other activities

-He is currently working as the founder and CEO of two platforms, iGhe3 and Radio Gousheh.
+He is the founder and CEO of two platforms, iGhe3 and Radio Gousheh.

-Inaugurated in 2018, iGhe3 is a mobile-based platform for the production of children's stories in Persian language.
-Alami is both the manager and the writer of the iGhe3 City series in this platform.
+Inaugurated in 2018, iGhe3 is a mobile and web platform for producing children's stories in Persian.
+Alami is both the manager and the writer of the iGhe3 City series on this platform.